-In the presence of the panchas, the AIU Officer again asked the passenger whether he was carrying any dutiable goods or foreign currency or any restricted goods and he wished to declare before Customs Authorities, in reply the passenger denied, thereafter, the AIU officers informed the passenger that they would be conducting his personal search and detailed examination of his baggages.
-Then, the AIU officers offered their personal search to the passenger but the passenger denied saying that he was having full trust on the AIU officers.
-Thereafter, the AIU officer asked the passenger whether he wanted to be checked in front of executive magistrate or Superintendent of Customs, in reply the passengers gave his consent to be searched in front of the Superintendent of Customs.
+2. The AIU officer offered his personal search to the passenger but he denied saying that had full trust on the AIU officer.
+The AIU officers asked the passenger whether he wanted that his baggage to be checked in front of executive magistrate or Superintendent of Customs, in reply to which the said passenger gives his consent for his baggage may be searched in front of the Superintendent of Customs.